 Take a step back and see which things are important and significant to share.

-7. Respect Always Comes First
+7. You Always Put Respect First

 Respect is a vital part of any relationship, not just an LDR.
 Time will come when you won’t understand your partner’s decisions or won’t support and agree with the actions they took while you were physically apart, but you will respect them because you believe in their ability to make a good judgment.